Fort Worth Visitation Rights Attorney

 - Allow frequent contact between both parents

-- Have all children in family together during periods of possession
+- Have all children in the family together during periods of possession

-- Ensure that the parent in possession protect and provide for the child
+- Ensure that the parent in possession protects and provides for the child

 - Be in the best interests of your child

 In Texas, if the parents cannot cooperate and decide on a parenting plan, then the court will order a Standard Possession Order which sets a fixed schedule for possession or visitation.
 There are several options available to you through a Standard Possession Order that vary based on the position of the family.
 Child custody rights differ from state to state, so if you are currently in the process of establishing the visitation rights of your child, then it is important to contact a local attorney who can best fight for your family’s situation.